sfaigon/ProjectManagement/README.md

 <h2>Next Steps</h2>
 <p>Some next steps that we are planning to make are adding the live chat feature for the project so users can better collarborate.
-We also will add comments to the task for th projects as well.</p>
+We also will add comments to the task for the projects as well.
+We would also like to add more styling. </p>

 <h2>Deployment Link</h2>
 <a rel="noopener noreferrer" target="_blank"  href="https://project-management-a-5ace3a71eb34.herokuapp.com/" >Project Management</a>